Loading...

 antara

 Caring for individuals with dementia requires a unique approach that adapts to their evolving needs and challenges as it is a progressive condition.
 Family members and caregivers play a very crucial role in maintaining the health, comfort, and dignity of their loved ones throughout their journey with dementia.
-This journey is truly about navigating dementia care with patience and understanding.
+This journey is truly about navigating memory care with patience and understanding.
+Here are a few pointers that can act as a family’s guide for dementia care.

 Some patients experience changes in personality and behavior and may become more withdrawn, agitated, or aggressive.